sineer/DOT-CLAUDE/README.md

-# 🤖 Claude Configuration - Clean & Simple
+# 🤖 DOT-CLAUDE - Clean & Simple Claude Configuration

-Your refactored Claude Code setup with git tracking, smart management, and organized structure.
+A refactored Claude Code setup with git tracking, smart management, and organized structure.

+> ⚠️ **Privacy Note**: This repo contains configuration templates only.
+All personal data (projects, todos, paths) is gitignored and never committed.

 ## 📁 Directory Structure